This article originally appeared on VICE Spain

 It would be a disaster.
 Trump has banned people from countries that the US has no real trade interest with.
 That would be difficult in Europe, because we have more profitable trade relations with those countries.
 It really is absurd that we want access to African resources, but don't allow them to do the same here.

 Well, that's an easy one, if you ask me.
-All this nonsense, these policies that are a straight violation of human rights, should mobilize a global movement of civil resistance.
-And we need to change our language—it shouldn't be about one group of people tolerating the other, it should be about everybody coexisting together.
+All this nonsense, these policies that are a straight violation of human rights, should mobilise a global movement of civil resistance.
+And we need to change our language – it shouldn't be about one group of people tolerating the other, it should be about everybody co-existing together.

 More on VICE: